B-17 Tours in the U.S.

 The EAA’s B-17 is the Aluminum Overcast.
 You can check the EAA’s touring schedule and pricing here.

-The B-17 flight experience lasts approximately one hour, with twenty-four minutes in the air.
 If you are considering a flight experience, check here for more information.

 In addition to the B-17 Aluminum Overcast, the EAA also tours with a Ford Tri-Motor, the Tin Goose, however it has a different schedule of tour stops.
 To view the Tri-Motor tour stops, check here.